Vevesta/VevestaX/README.md

 ## How to track variables used
 V.start() and V.end() form a code block and can be called multiple times in the code to track variables used within the code block.
 Any technique such as XGBoost, decision tree, etc can be used within this code block.
 All computed variables will be tracked between V.start() and V.end().
-If V.start() and V.end() is not used, all the variables used in the code will be tracked.
+When using jupyter notebook or python script, if V.start() and V.end() is not used, all the variables used in the code will be tracked.

 Code snippet:
 ```